 If, like me, you’re a little on the lazy side, don’t ignore maintenance needs when choosing cookware.
 Some materials, such as stainless steel, require nothing more than regular cleaning.
 Other materials, such as copper, require a little more elbow grease.

-If you consider housework more of a chore, than a hobby, try to choose cookware that requires as little as possible.
+If you consider housework more of a chore, than a hobby, try to choose cookware that requires as little maintenance as possible.

 Have you ever noticed that some types of cookware seem to last forever whereas others begin to lose their shine within a matter of months?
 Contrary to popular belief, this is rarely the fault of the manufacturer, but rather the fault of the actual cookware material.